What is the dose of your medication?

 Dosage of Ciprofloxacin 0.3% Thephaco in details

-- Ciprofloxacin 0.3% Thephaco XR should be administered at least 2 hours before or 6 hours after antacids containing magnesium or aluminum, polymeric phosphate binders (for example, sevelamer, lanthanum carbonate), as well as sucralfate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, metal cations such as iron, and multivitamin preparations with zinc.
+- Ciprofloxacin 0.3% Thephaco should be administered at least 2 hours before or 6 hours after antacids containing magnesium or aluminum, polymeric phosphate binders (for example, sevelamer, lanthanum carbonate), as well as sucralfate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, metal cations such as iron, and multivitamin preparations with zinc.

-- Concomitant administration of Ciprofloxacin 0.3% Thephaco XR with dairy products (like milk or yogurt) or with calcium-fortified products alone should be avoided since decreased absorption is possible.
-A 2-hour window between substantial calcium intake (greater than 800 mg) and dosing with Ciprofloxacin 0.3% Thephaco XR is recommended.
+- Concomitant administration of Ciprofloxacin 0.3% Thephaco with dairy products (like milk or yogurt) or with calcium-fortified products alone should be avoided since decreased absorption is possible.
+A 2-hour window between substantial calcium intake (greater than 800 mg) and dosing with Ciprofloxacin 0.3% Thephaco is recommended.

 Impaired Renal Function

-- In patients with cUTI and acute uncomplicated pyelonephritis with a creatinine clearance of ≤ 30 mL/min, the dose of Ciprofloxacin 0.3% Thephaco XR should be reduced from 1000 mg to 500 mg daily.
+- In patients with cUTI and acute uncomplicated pyelonephritis with a creatinine clearance of ≤ 30 mL/min, the dose of Ciprofloxacin 0.3% Thephaco should be reduced from 1000 mg to 500 mg daily.
 The use of Ciprofloxacin 0.3% Thephaco 1000 mg XR tablets is not recommended in this patient population.

-- For patients on hemodialysis or peritoneal dialysis, administer Ciprofloxacin 0.3% Thephaco XR after the dialysis procedure is completed (maximum dose should be Ciprofloxacin 0.3% Thephaco 500 mg XR every 24 hours).
+- For patients on hemodialysis or peritoneal dialysis, administer Ciprofloxacin 0.3% Thephaco after the dialysis procedure is completed (maximum dose should be Ciprofloxacin 0.3% Thephaco 500 mg XR every 24 hours).
 The use of Ciprofloxacin 0.3% Thephaco 1000 mg XR is not recommended in this patient population.

 - For patients on continuous ambulatory peritoneal dialysis (CAPD), the maximum dose should be 500 mg every 24 hours.